 During this time, we will pay for any ‘reasonable and necessary’ treatment, rehabilitation and care that you need as a result of your motor accident injury.

 If you’re not eligible for the Scheme, you may still have your treatment, rehabilitation and care provided by local public health services or an insurer, if you have a Compulsory Third Party claim.

 If you disagree with our decision about your eligibility, you can dispute the decision.
 A CTP insurer can also dispute our eligibility decision.

 Applying for lifetime participation

 If you were accepted into the Scheme two years ago and are nearing the end of your two-year interim period, you should submit an application for ‘lifetime participation’.

 For further information, please speak with your coordinator or case manager and download our Applying for lifetime participation information sheet below.

 Compulsory Third Party insurance

-If you were injured in a motor accident that was caused by the fault of another driver, you may be eligible for compensation under the Compulsory Third Party (CTP) insurance scheme and a claim should be made to the insurer of the driver at fault.
+If you were injured in a motor accident that was caused by the fault of another driver, you may be eligible for compensation under the Compulsory Third Party (CTP) insurance scheme.

 Completing an application for the Lifetime Care and Support Scheme, is not the same as completing a personal injury claim for CTP insurance.